Recherchez sur le site

 • Specialty – Data Handling and Reliability for Industry (DFI)

-UTC engineers who qualify from the specialist option "Data handling and Reliability for Industry" (DFI) programme will have acquired the knowledge necessary to exploit massive data (products/processes), for the understanding and resolution of problems arising from industrial systems in design and production activities.
-Within the framework of a robust and sustainable engineering approach, they are capable of developing robust models (comparison of tests/numerical calculations) based on data, of carrying out operating safety studies (Preliminary Risk Analysis, FMEA, Fault Trees, etc.) and of optimizing the performance of a product or production process (6 sigma, Statistical Process Control, predictive maintenance) by exploiting all the data available.
+Engineers graduating from the “Data Handling and Reliability for Industry” (DFI) program acquire the knowledge needed to exploit massive data (product/process) to understand and solve the problems posed by industrial systems in design and production.
+As part of a robust and sustainable engineering approach, they are able to develop robust models (comparing tests with numerical calculations) based on data, conduct operating safety studies (Preliminary Risk Analysis, FMEA, Fault Trees, etc.) and optimize the performance of a product or production process (6 sigma, Statistical Process Control, predictive maintenance) by exploiting all available data.

-The basic training in mechanical engineering is complemented by courses in the fields of data analysis, operational safety, maintenance and the management of intelligent industrial processes.
+Basic training in mechanical engineering is complemented by courses in data analysis, operational safety, maintenance and the management of intelligent industrial processes.

-Within the framework of the DFI course, students will address the following topics
+In the DFI specialty course, students will study the following topics:

 • Control and supervision of intelligent production processes;

-• Real and numerical experimental designs, test/calculation confrontation;
+• Real and digital experimental designs, test/calculation confrontation;

 • Robust engineering;